Want to learn how to let go of stress? Check out these 11 powerful tips that will help transform your life.

 Tapping regulates the nervous system while boosting the immune system.
 Research has shown, by tapping daily (for about 10 minutes), the parasympathetic nervous system relaxes, allowing the mind and the rest of the physical body to follow.

 This technique involves tapping with the fingertips on certain parts of the body while the person focuses on the specific issue they wish to treat.
-Like acupuncture, the tapping is said to unblock certain meridian points in the body that can lead to illness.
+Like acupuncture, tapping is said to unblock certain meridian points in the body that can lead to illness.

 You can try a free 9-minute session here with Jessica Ortner.